 Open a Bookstore Account

-- Students who are registered for the upcoming term are provided an Augsburg bookstore account of $750 for bookstore purchases: books, class supplies, and a discounted semester bus pass.
+- Students who are registered for the upcoming term are provided an Augsburg bookstore account where they can charge up $750 for bookstore purchases, on their Augsburg account: books, class supplies, and a discounted semester bus passes can all be charged to your bookstore account.

 - Bookstore accounts close at the end of the third week of classes.